yc22305/CubeSat/PC_terminal/serial_communication/README.md

 # ROS Package for Communication with our CubeSat
-This package implements ROS nodes on PC to communicate with the Arduino board on our CubeSat through bluetooth or serials.
+This package implements ROS nodes on PC to communicate with the Arduino board adopted by our CubeSat through bluetooth or serials.
 The nodes' function is to receive the information of CubeSat status such as attitude, and send user commands like the angle for tracking.

 To fully use the nodes, `rviz` should be installed.
 The tutorial: http://wiki.ros.org/rviz/UserGuide.
 ## Topic nodes